This story is one of my favorite stories about my dad so I want to put it in a written form.

 My mom told me that when they decided they want to adopt a child (which eventually would be me), my dad was working as a printer for some company but they weren’t paying him well enough, so he told my mom that he’d have to change jobs and apply at USPS.
 He got hired but had shitty days off—they were on Wed and Thurs but that’s usually what you get when you are at the bottom of a ladder.
 Eventually, he passed the trial and became permanent.
 Soon thereafter, he saw that he could be home with my mom on Sat. and Sun. if he signed up for this graveyard shift (11 pm to 7 am).
 My dad figured it’s a lot better than having to work on Sat. and Sun, even it’s during daytime.
 Also, it paid a bit more (about $200 more per paycheck, or $2,400 a year).
 He stayed on this shift ever since.

 As my dad worked his way up the ladder, he became a level 5, which means he can work on a forklift.
 He really loved operating that forklifter and pile up the boxes as neatly as you would play a game of Tetris.
 Until one day, there were some changes in the management and since my dad was deaf, they felt he shouldn’t be operating on a forklift in case someone gets hurt and would sue them for being irresponsible to let my dad drive a forklift.
 Of course, my dad got pissed, and he contacted his union leader.
-They got some black civil rights lawyer from Chicago and they had a meeting together.
+The personal injury law firm got some black civil rights lawyer from Chicago and they had a meeting together.

 After some discussions, my dad got a vibe that it was getting nowhere so he decided it’s time to do something and pull a trick out of his sleeves.
 He asked one guy from the management.
 The conversation went something like this.